 Do all schools have to have a data protection officer (DPO)?

-If the school doesn’t feel that the above applies, then the decision not to appoint a DPO should be documented along with the reasons for the decision.
+If the school doesn’t feel that the above applies, then the decision not to appoint a DPO should be documented.

 For more information on requirements about DPOs, the ICO has published guidance.